 Here is an example of City Index’s support below:

-As you can see, that City Index has live chat support as well as email, and phone support.
+As you can see, City Index has live chat support as well as email, and phone support.
 Try to reach out via all these methods & see the response time, and the responses.